Evalle/dockerfiles/virtualbox/README.md

 dockerfiles-opensuse-virtualbox
 ===============================

-OpenSUSE Dockerfile for **Virtualbox** - a hypervisor for x86 computers from Oracle Corporation.
+openSUSE Dockerfile for **Virtualbox** - a hypervisor for x86 computers from Oracle Corporation.

 This Dockerfile was inspired by amazing *Jesse Frazelle's* talk on last DockerCon (https://www.youtube.com/watch?v=1qlLUf7KtAw)